socsob/beat-brain-playlists/README.md

 # Beat Brain Playlists

 Serves information on current Spotify featured playlists

+*UPDATE*: [Spotify removed their featured playlist endpoint](https://developer.spotify.com/blog/2024-11-27-changes-to-the-web-api).
+This is still a good example for a free API proxy but the functionality is no longer possible

 ## Description